Skip to content

 Author: Jamielyn Nye

-This peach dump cake recipe is the easiest dessert to make with just 3 simple ingredients, one dish and is basically hands-off.
-It's a budget-friendly, delicious treat that rivals any fancy dessert!
+This peach dump cake recipe is the easiest dessert to make with just 3 simple ingredients and 5 minutes prep.
+Made in one dish with cake mix, peaches and butter it is a simple, delicious treat that pairs perfectly with a scoop of ice cream!

 Servings: 12